Polygol/polygol.github.io/README.md

 * Timer Sound: Google
 * Fallback Fanny: jacknjellify
 * Setup Music: Brittle Rille - Reunited by Kevin MacLeod (CC BY 4.0)
+* UI Sounds from Notification Sounds (https://notificationsounds.com, CC BY 4.0)

 (This is not the entire list.
 Check the repo for more information.)